Graduate Programs

 Your plan of study:

 Once admitted to Principal License Certificate program, you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the certificate you choose.
-By filing this Certificate Plan (PDF form), you have a road map for completing your degree and clarity on what to expect.
+By filing this Certificate Plan (PDF form), you have an example of the program to discuss with your coordinator.
+The program is currently undergoing changes related to credits moving to 4 credit courses.

 *Students completing an endorsement, certificate, or specialization only are not eligible for federal financial aid.